Dame-Dango/STACKtheFlags2020/README.md

 nav_order: 1
 permalink: index.html
 ---
-# Govtech's STACK the Flags CTF Competition
+# GovTech's STACK the Flags CTF Competition

 It has been a while since our team has played officially for a Capture the Flag competition.